 Calendula is related to burdock and chamomile, herbs that are also used for their skin soothing properties.
 You could say that healing skin is “in the family”.
 It is also called “pot marigold” although it is no relation to the french marigold seen in so many annual gardens.
 Calendula’s chemical composition include compounds that reduce inflammation and combat infection from bacterial, fungal, and viral sources.
 In addition, compounds in calendula actually help the skin knit itself back together after a tear has occurred.

 Sloan-Kettering Cancer Center reports that recent findings show calendula ointments are more useful than traditional topical applications for the skin irritation and discomfort of radiation treatments.
 Most of the Calendula creams on the market contain very little (if any) actual calendula and could be called “calendula” in name only.
-For this reason, it is best to buy calendula or itstincture, salve or lotion from a reputable grower.
+For this reason, it is best to buy calendula or its tincture, salve or lotion from a reputable grower.

-Uses of Calendula
+Culinary Uses for Calendula

-Calendula is an emollient and can help to moisturize dry skin.
+This herb is an emollient and can help to moisturize dry skin.
 It also contains carotenoids which nourish the skin.

 Using Calendula for Wellness

-Know this, from abrasions to athlete’s foot, calendula salve dabbed on injured skin will hurt less and heal faster.
+From abrasions to athlete’s foot, calendula salve dabbed on injured skin will hurt less and heal faster.

-Dose: 3-6 grams 3x/day in tea; 1.5-3 mL of a 1:5 tincture 3x/day
+tincture: 1.5-3 mL of a 1:5 tincture 3x/day